 Crowell & Moring is highly reputed for its leading focus on all segments of media and technology.
 In addition to traditional areas of advice, the team works on mergers and acquisitions, joint ventures and financing transactions.
 The litigation team advises on antitrust regulation, privacy and data collection rights.

 Focussed on copyright and media, Hoyng Rokh Monegier lawyers litigate on behalf of rights holders in high profile cases.
 Working with publishers, broadcasters, artists and producers the team advises on local and cross-border issues and negotiates complex agreements.
 Fabienne Brison manages the team that also advises on regulatory frameworks.

 With combined focus on media, IP and IT Marx Van Ranst Vermeersch & Partners adopts a multidisciplinary approach to sector-related work.
 Core areas of competence include television, motion pictures, music, advertising and sports.
 The team includes litigation and arbitration specialist Eric Laevens and routinely advises on the protection of creative works, licensing of technology, computer software, multimedia and telecommunications.

 CMS’ work includes commercial and corporate matters connected with media sector activity.
 Managing partner leads the intellectual property team advising on privacy, distribution law and commercial litigation.
 Lawyers also assist broadcasters and satellite operators with regulatory and licensing matters.
 Other clients include e-commerce companies and international football organisations.

-Sports and entertainment work dominate activity at Hunton & Williams.
+Sports and entertainment work dominate activity at Hunton Andrews Kurth.
 The media team advises on sport-related joint venture arrangements, intellectual property filings and sanctioning body regulations.
 The media practice group is recognised for its cross-sector focus.

 Crowell & Moring